vizeit/GraphQLServer-Ariadne-AzureFunc/README.md

-# Introduction
+# GraphQL Server - Azure Function
-This repository provides the basic code to implement GraphQL server using Azure Function in Python
+This is the basic code to implement GraphQL server using Azure Function in Python